NOT SO HUMOURESQUE

 4. Phlegmatics are extremely sensitive to the atmosphere in the classroom.
 Confusion makes them tense.
 They often have rosy cheeks and may be overweight because they do not expend much energy.
 They may be in danger of “becoming dull and uninterested in the world.”
 “For the phlegmatic children there is one thing that suits them well: the arts, painting, music, eurythmy.”

 “If...the teacher has cholerics in front of him, in the first row, something like a short circuit could easily occur...the course of instruction would be flowing exclusively between the teacher and them.
 In making the seating order, therefore, it is better to have the cholerics sit on one side ...
 [T]he melancholics may be seated on the opposite side ...
 [T]he sanguines...feel at ease in the front rows ...
 The phlegmatics like to have some distance [so they sit in the back]....”

 Here we see the literal, physical segregation of students based on a spurious ancient system of categorization infused with occultism.
 It is deplorable.
 Deciding that Aryans should sit in front and non-Aryans in back would be worse, but it would arise from a similar enthusiasm for senseless discrimination.
 (Yes, Steiner used the term "Aryan" to describe a human race — see "Atlantis and the Aryans".
 And, indeed, Steiner taught that Atlantis really existed.
 This, in and of itself, indicates the quality of the "knowledge" on which the Waldorf approach is based.)

 Most importantly, consider the effects of the "humours/temperaments" system on the children.
 Imagine being slotted as a melancholic — thereafter, your teachers never seem to care whether you (unlike other kids in the room) are enjoying yourself.
-Or imagine being adjudged a phlegmatic and pressured into eurythmy, when your actual talents are for math and physics.
-Von Baravalle’s advice is tantamount to child abuse, pressing students into abstract groupings and forcing them in predetermined directions without any valid reason for doing so.
+Or imagine being adjudged a phlegmatic and pressured into eurythmy, when your actual talents may be for math and physics.
+Time and again, under the Waldorf system, children will be misjudged, and they will be treated in ways that wholly overlook their actual, individual attributes.

 Here is a colored rendering of a sketch Steiner made,

 Reading left to right: